 Pros | Cons |

-On the other hand, if your car is all paid off and you’ve had it for a number of years, you may decide that market value car insurance is best because it’s more affordable and you don’t need any of the advantages of agreed value car insurance.
+On the other hand, if your car is paid off and you’ve had it for a number of years, you may decide that market value car insurance is best because it’s more affordable and you don’t need any of the advantages of agreed value car insurance.

 It’s extremely rare to find agreed value car insurance options on Third Party Property Damage (TPPD) or Third Party Fire and Theft (TPFT) policies, but not impossible.
 Generally speaking, it’s only an option reserved for comprehensive, the highest type of car insurance cover.

-This is because TPPD policies don’t normally cover damage to your vehicle (except in specific circumstances), so there is little need to determine the value your car will be insured for.
+This is because TPPD policies don’t normally cover damage to your vehicle (except in specific circumstances), so there’s little need to determine the value your car will be insured for.
 It’s easier to find agreed value TPFT car insurance as this level of cover insures you against certain events that damage your car, but it’s still uncommon.